-- Do not use plots for regular vehicular access to other fields. - Do not apply any organic manures to the reverted area, or prior to its establishment. - Do not use pesticides, except for herbicides to spot-treat or weed-wipe to control nettles, bracken, injurious weeds or invasive non-native species. - Do not allow the soil P index to rise during the duration of the agreement. - Do not graze at any time with any type of livestock, except for light grazing by sheep between 1st November and 28th February inclusive. - Do not supplementary feed sheep except by energy blocks. - Once established, do not plough, cultivate or re-seed until the end of the term of the agreement.
+- Do not include any Italian or Westerwold ryegrass in the seed mix, or a high proportion of perennial ryegrass for further details of suitable grass mixes please contact your scheme advisor. - Do not use plots for vehicular access to other fields.
+Other than essential field operations, plots should never be driven on for access, turning at headlands or any other purpose. - Do not apply any organic manures or inorganic fertilisers to the reverted area, or prior to its establishment. - Do not use pesticides, except for herbicides to spot-treat or weed-wipe to control nettles, bracken, injurious weeds, or invasive non-native species. - Do not allow pesticides and fertiliser to drift into the margins and grassed down areas. - Do not allow the soil P index to rise during the duration of the agreement. - Do not graze at any time with any type of livestock, except for light grazing by sheep between 1st November and 28th February inclusive. - Do not supplementary feed sheep, except by energy blocks. - After the first 12 months, do not cut before 1st July in any calendar year and avoid cutting when soil is wet to reduce soil damage and avoid disturbing ground nesting birds and their nests in the breeding season - Once established, do not plough, cultivate or re-seed until the end of the term of the agreement.